 Vivitrol Side Effects

-Note: This page contains side effects data for the generic drug naltrexone.
-It is possible that some of the dosage forms included below may not apply to the brand name Vivitrol.
+Note: This document contains side effect information about naltrexone.
+Some of the dosage forms listed on this page may not apply to the brand name Vivitrol.

 For the Consumer

 Applies to naltrexone: intramuscular powder for suspension extended release

 Side effects requiring immediate medical attention

 Along with its needed effects, naltrexone (the active ingredient contained in Vivitrol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.